shashachu/ggg-events-manager/readme.txt

 6. Manage attendees with various booking reports

 == Changelog ==
+= 5.9.2 =
+* fixed some instances where PHP 5.2 outputs incorrect times due to other plugins changing server timezones
+* fixed scope issues with PHP 5.2 when calculating start/end of month dates
+* fixed potential issues with manual offsets when other plugins change server timezones whilst saving events, particularly in PHP 5.2
+* added EM_CACHE constant which if defined as false will disable caching
+* fixed issues when changing times of an EM_DateTime object with large manual offset timezones may cause incorrect dates (fixes some weekly recurrence pattern issues)
+* added notice when viewing bookings made in another language
+* added booking admin table column for language used in booking
+* fixed some minor PHP notices preventing event submissions/edits with a new location if display_errors are enabled
+* updated EM_Notices to use new class names for notices output in WP Dasbhoard
+* added filters for all post type and custom taxonomy arrays used in initial post type and custom taxonomy registration functions (see em-posts.php)

 = 5.9.1 =
 * fixed the & operator in category search attribute not working correctly in MultiSite Global Tables mode
 * added fix/workaround for any code that changes the timezone from WP's UTC timezone during runtime